Gosaikunda Trek 5 Days

 Food and Drinks

-Freshwater is easily accessible in most parts of the trail through tap water, waterfall.
+Drinking water is easily accessible in most parts of the trail through tap water, waterfall.
 However, as a safety precaution against water contamination, we recommend you to bring your own water purifying tabs or gels.
+You can also purchase mineral water bottles along the trail.

 There are a number of restaurants, cafes, and lodges along the way.
 They offer some choice on their menu for food and drinks.

-Most of them include traditional meals of dal, bhat, tarkari (steamed rice, lentils, and seasonal vegetables), momo (dumplings), soups, noodles, and so on.
+Most of them include traditional Nepali food like dal, bhat, tarkari (steamed rice, lentils, and seasonal vegetables), momo (dumplings), soups, noodles, and so on.
+Some places also offer continental food options for those who prefer it.

 For drinks, you have options like tea, coffee, hot and cold flavored drinks, hot water, bottled water and so on.